Combines are starting to roll across Pratt County as dryland corn harvest gets under way.

 Spontaneous combustion was the probable cause in both cases.
 More high wind is expected Thursday so farmers will have to be alert.

 One thing all the farmers are hoping for is a late freeze.
 The later the freeze the more time the crop has to mature.

-Page 2 of 2 - The later the freeze the more time the wheat will have to get up and establish cover over the fields.
+The later the freeze the more time the wheat will have to get up and establish cover over the fields.

 Its way to early to guess yields but with all the rain the area got in August, the crops look good and the potential is there for farmers to have a good harvest.